srl-labs/learn-srlinux/docs/tutorials/l3evpn/underlay.md

 4. **Create Routing Policy**

-    Recall, that our goal is to announce via eBGP the loopback addresses of the leaf devices so that we can establish iBGP peering over them later on.
+    Recall, that our goal is to announce the loopback addresses of the leaf devices via eBGP so that we can establish iBGP peering over them later on.
-    In accordance with best security practices, and [RFC 8212](https://datatracker.ietf.org/doc/html/rfc8212), SR Linux does not announce anything via eBGP unless an explicit export policy is configured.
+    In accordance with best security practices, and [RFC 8212](https://datatracker.ietf.org/doc/html/rfc8212), SR Linux does not announce anything via eBGP unless an explicit export policy exists.
 Let's configure one.

-    The policy below will permit announcement of all locally prefixes of the locally configured interfaces in the network instance, but since link-local addresses are not announced and that is all we have, only the system0 prefixes (loopback) will be announced to the peers.

-    <small>If you wish to, you can configure a more specific export policy matching a prefix list.</small>

-    ```srl
-    set / routing-policy policy announce_system_IP statement 1 match protocol local
+    First, we will create a prefix set that matches the range of loopback addresses we want to send and receive.

+    ```{.srl .no-select}
-    set / routing-policy policy announce_system_IP statement 1 action policy-result accept
+    set / routing-policy prefix-set system-loopbacks prefix 10.0.0.0/8 mask-length-range 8..32

-    set / network-instance default protocols bgp afi-safi ipv4-unicast export-policy announce_system_IP
     ```

-    After committing the configs above, a System Interface will be configured with a unique IP address (identical to the BGP Router ID as best practice) and that IP will be exported to the eBGP and announced to the neighbors.

-5. **Allow Route Advertisement for eBGP**
-   eBGP assumes that peers are external systems and by default all incoming and outgoing routes are blocked.
-We will disable this behavior and permit all incoming and outgoing routes.

-    ```srl
-    set / network-instance default protocols bgp eBGP-default-policy import-reject-all false
-    set / network-instance default protocols bgp eBGP-default-policy export-reject-all false
+    Next, we will create a routing policy that matches on the prefix set we just created and accepts them.

+    ```{.srl .no-select}
+    set / routing-policy policy system-loopbacks-policy statement 1 match prefix-set system-loopbacks
+    set / routing-policy policy system-loopbacks-policy statement 1 action policy-result accept
     ```

+    /// admonition | We configure the spine differently
+        type: note
+    The spine device should import and export the prefixes received from the leaf devices.
+We could have used the same policy as for the leafs, but instead we will make use of the [default import/export policy](https://documentation.nokia.com/srlinux/24-3/books/routing-protocols/bgp.html?hl=default%2Cbgp%2Cpolicy#bgp-peer-import-export-policies) that is enacted when no explicit policy is configured and will allow all prefixes to be accepted and announced.

+    By setting both `ebgp-default-policy import-reject-all` and ` ebgp-default-policy export-reject-all` to `false` we will allow import and export of all prefixes.

+    ```{.srl .no-select}
+    set / network-instance default protocols bgp ebgp-default-policy import-reject-all false export-reject-all false
+    ```

+    ///

-6. **Create BGP peer-group**
+5. **Create BGP peer-group**
-    A BGP peer group simplifies configuring multiple BGP peers with similar requirements by grouping them together, allowing the same policies and attributes to be applied to all peers in the group simultaneously.
-Here we create a group named underlay to be used for the eBGP peerings.
+    A BGP peer group simplifies configuring multiple BGP peers with similar requirements by grouping them together, allowing the same policies and attributes to be applied to all peers in the group.
+Here we create a group named `underlay` to be used for the eBGP peerings and set the created import/export policies to it.

-    ```srl
+    ```{.srl .no-select}
     set / network-instance default protocols bgp group underlay
+    set / network-instance default protocols bgp group underlay export-policy announce_system_IP
+    set / network-instance default protocols bgp group underlay import-policy announce_system_IP
     ```

-7. **Configure dynamic neighbor**
-    We will configure the dynamic neighbor feature to establish eBGP over leaf-spine links.

-    ```srl
-    set / network-instance default protocols bgp dynamic-neighbors interface ethernet-1/49.1
     ```

-    Then we assign this interface to the BGP group
+6. **Configure dynamic BGP neighbors**
+    Here is the beauty of BGP IPv6 Unnumbered.
+We can configure dynamic BGP neighbors on the interfaces without specifying the neighbor's IP address.
+The BGP session will be established using the link-local address of the interface.

     ```srl
     set / network-instance default protocols bgp dynamic-neighbors interface ethernet-1/49.1 peer-group underlay
     ```

-    And we define the AS range for this router should accept dynamic peering from, in this case we defined the whole range.
+    To control which peers would be able allowed to form a BGP session with the `leaf1` device we can use the `allowed-peer-as` knob.
+This will limit the allowed AS numbers of the peers that can establish a BGP session with the device.

     ```srl
-    set / network-instance default protocols bgp dynamic-neighbors interface ethernet-1/49.1 allowed-peer-as [ 1..4294967295 ]
+    set / network-instance default protocols bgp dynamic-neighbors interface ethernet-1/49.1 allowed-peer-as [ 4200000001..4200000010 ]
     ```

+    /// details | want to have more control over the allowed peers?
-    **{Optional}** It is also possible to only allow peers that match a certain prefix.
+    It is also possible to only allow peers that match a certain prefix.</small>

     ```srl
     set / network-instance default protocols bgp dynamic-neighbors accept match fe80::/10 peer-group underlay
     ```

+    ///

-8. **Allow IPv4 packets on IPv6-only Interfaces**
+7. **Allow IPv4 Packets on IPv6-only Interfaces**

+    You may have noticed that our fabric now has a peculiar configuration of interfaces.
+The physical interfaces between leaf and spine devices are IPv6-only, whereas our `system0` loopback interfaces are addressed with IPv4.

-    The fabric will use IPv6 interfaces to route IPv4 packets.
-By default, SRLinux drops IPv4 packets if the receiving interface lacks an operational IPv4 subinterface.
+    Essentially we will have VXLANv4 packets traversing the IPv6-only interfaces and, by default, SR Linux drops IPv4 packets if the receiving interface lacks an operational IPv4 subinterface.
 To change this and allow IPv4 packets on IPv6-only interfaces, use the following system-wide config knob.

     ```srl
     set / network-instance default ip-forwarding receive-ipv4-check false
     ```

-9. **Commit configuration**
+8. **Commit configuration**

     Once we apply the config above (whole snippet below), we should have BGP peerings automatically established.